shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 Now, we are able to create an index in Elasticsearch by running `./phing elasticsearch-index-migrate -D elasticsearch.index=category`.

 !!! warning

     If you are using version v9.1.0 or lower you have to use command `./phing elasticsearch-index-create -D elasticsearch.index=category` for creating index.

 Also, we can use `./phing elasticsearch-index-recreate` or `./phing elasticsearch-index-delete`.

 !!! note

-    Command `./phing elasticsearch-index-migrate -D elasticsearch.index=category` (notice the parameter -D) create Elasticsearch index only for our CategoryIndex.
+    Command `./phing elasticsearch-index-migrate -D elasticsearch.index=category` (notice the parameter -D) create Elasticsearch index only for our CategoryIndex.<br>
     Using `./phing elasticsearch-index-migrate` (without `-D` flag) will create Elasticsearch indexes for all registered ones in your project (product, category, and so on).

 ## Export data into Elasticsearch